 Art therapy is very effective when it comes to helping people who are dealing with anxiety issues.
 Its purpose is to help them express themselves non-verbally.
 Sometimes, we have no idea what the cause of our problems is and attending art therapy sessions can help us resolve our inner conflicts and get a better understanding of ourselves.
 It can help us figure out what contributes to our feelings of anxiety.
 As a result, we will be equipped to manage our behavior and lessen stress.

 During the process of creating artwork, people focus on what they are doing at the moment.
 Instead of worrying about different future scenarios that will probably never even happen, they can concentrate on clay or a blank canvas in front of them and use them to create artwork.
 During the art therapy sessions, people are too busy focusing on figuring out how to express their thoughts and opinions without the use of words, and they forget about the anxiety.
-The creation of artwork is all about the control that they have, and a freedom to paint or sculpt whatever they want, as long as it expresses their opinions.
+The creation of artwork is all about the control that they have, and the freedom to paint or sculpt whatever they want, as long as it expresses their opinions.
 Over time, people learn how to project the sense of control on other aspects of their lives, such as the anxiety problem, and they stop letting the anxiousness control their behavior.

 Another benefit of creating artwork is that it calms the nervous system.
 People feel calm and relaxed while painting, and they are not nervous at all.
 It is an excellent option when it comes to venting and releasing stress, and it is very successful in reducing over-stimulation from external sources.
 Art therapy can be very useful to people suffering from anxiety.